GRADUATE MENTORING AND ADVISING POLICY

 A detailed presentation of mentoring best practices is available at the UC Berkeley website.

-INDIVIDUAL DEVELOPMENT PLAN
+INDIVIDUAL DEVELOPMENT PLAN (IDP)

 Being deliberate in defining your academic and career goals is essential for your future success.
 Having clearly defined annual goals that you can share with your advisor and mentor will help both of you stay on track and communicate effectively.
 The Graduate Division created the UC Irvine Individual Development Plan to help you structure your goals, identify skills and competencies that need to be developed, and maintain a record of your achievements.